Gravitation as a Plastic Distortion of the Lorentz Vacuum: A Comment on the Gauge Theory of Gravitation of References and

-The above comments clearly show that the gravitational theory presented in \cite{dola,hestenes2005} introduces a connection $\mathbf{D}$ that is never compatible with $ \slg $ and moreover does not reduce to \textit{GRT} even when it happens that $\Theta^{\alpha}=0$, and as such that theory seems to be \textit{unfortunately} inconsistent\footnote{At http://www.mrao.cam.ac.uk/\symbol{126}clifford/publications/index.html there is a list of articles (published in very good journals) written by the authors of \cite{dola} and collaborators and based on the their gravitational theory may be found.}.
+\textbf{Remark F4 \ }The above comments written long ago clearly show that the gravitational theory presented in \cite{dola,hestenes2005} without making clear the relation of $\mathcal{D}_{e_{\mu}}$ with \ $D_{e_{\mu}}$ implies that it is not possible to conclude that $\mathcal{D}_{e_{\mu}}$ is not compatible with $ \slg $ and without such a conclusion it cannot be claimed that the gauge theory of \cite{dola,hestenes2005} reproduces the results of \textit{GRT}\footnote{At http://www.mrao.cam.ac.uk/\symbol{126}clifford/publications/index.html there is a list of articles (published in very good journals) written by the authors of [4] and collaborators and based on their gravitational theory may be found.}. \